WordPress/gutenberg/packages/components/README.md

 By default, the `Popover` component will render within an extra element appended to the body of the document.

-If you want to precisely contol where the popovers render, you will need to use the `Popover.Slot` component.
+If you want to precisely control where the popovers render, you will need to use the `Popover.Slot` component.

 A `Popover` is also used as the underlying mechanism to display `Tooltip` components.
 So the same considerations should be applied to them.